 Child Care Resource is a nonprofit organization serving Chittenden County families since 1984.
 Originally called Child Care Resource & Referral, we were founded as the result of a United Way Task Force study on child care needs.
 At that time, nationally and in Vermont, women were entering the work force in large numbers.

-With parents at work, more and more children needed programs that would provide nurturing care and learning opportunities.
-Families needed help finding programs, including after-school care and summer camps.
-Employers recognized that it was in their interest to assist employees with their child care needs.
-Our original and current funders include employers who wanted to assist their employees with their child care needs and to support the development of quality child care in our community.
+With parents at work, children need programs that provide nurturing care and learning opportunities.
+Families need help finding programs, including after-school care and summer camps.
+Employers recognize that it is in their interest to assist employees with their child care needs.

 What We Do Today

-Child Care Resource continues to provide our core services for parents – helping them find child care and helping them access help paying for it.
-We are behind the scenes in child care everyday helping providers develop knowledge and skills and helping them access resources all to support the children in their care.
+Child Care Resource continues to provide core services to families – helping them find child care and providing access to financial subsidies.
+We are behind the scenes in child care everyday helping early childhood educators develop knowledge and skills and providing them with access to the resources they seek to support the children in their care.
 Child Care Resource provides critical information to decision-makers such as community planners, legislators, school administrators, and human resource managers interested in addressing systemic community child care needs and challenges.
 By tracking trends in child care supply and demand and keeping abreast of new approaches, we help communities create solutions that increase access, quality, and sustainability.
+Our current programs include::